What is the Duke Energy Saving Store?

 Who's eligible for the offer?

-Legacy Duke Energy residential customers in North Carolina, Kentucky, Ohio and South Carolina with electric service provided by Duke Energy are eligible to participate in the program.
+Legacy Duke Energy residential customers in North Carolina, Kentucky, Ohio, South Carolina and Indiana with electric service provided by Duke Energy are eligible to participate in the program.
 Former Progress Energy customers are not eligible for this program.

 How can I place an order?